jonascj/export-spotify-playlist-py/README.md

 `pip install spotipy`

-Note that spotipy requires the Requests library, pip should take care of that though.
+Note: spotipy requires the Requests library, pip should take care of that though.

+Note: written for python3,
+should run in python 2.7 thanks to
+`from __future__ import print_function`
+as first line.

 ## Usage
 Get a Spotify client id and client secret